 Why Should You Care About Duplicate GMB Listings?

 Contrary to what you might have heard, duplicate listings are no longer “ranking killers” for SEO.
-They used to have a negative impact on ranking when I first started in this industry over a decade ago which is why it was important to know how to remove a business listing from google but currently, they are mostly an issue because duplicate listings filter each other due to the Possum update so having multiple listings means that they are competing for the same spot and Google might choose the one you want to show to the user.
+They used to have a negative impact on ranking when I first started in this industry over a decade ago which is why it was important to know how to remove a business listing from google but currently, they are mostly an issue because duplicate listings filter each other due to the Possum update so having multiple listings means that they are competing for the same spot and Google might not choose the one you want to show to the user.